-sbt-site supports basic variable substitution via the
+sbt-site supports simple variable and Regular Expression substitution via the

 PreprocessPlugin if for example you need to replace a version string in a source file or a generated HTML file.
 More advanced preprocessing, such as interpreting code snippets with tut, is possible via additional configuration as shown below.

 PreprocessPlugin reads files from an input directory, substitute variables and writes them to an output directory.
 In addition to preprocessing static content it is also possible to use the plugin either before or after invoking a site generator.
 To enable, add this to your

 src/site-preprocess but this is configurable by setting